 The following chart provides details about each field in this step.

-**NOTE: If you would prefer to manually configure switchport configurations, or enable autoconfiguration at a later time, leave these settings disabled.
+**NOTE: If you would prefer to manually configure switchport configurations, or enable autoconfiguration at a later time, leave Endpoint Discovery and Flow Telemetry settings disabled.

 Step 4 - Site Label and Distribution Zone